silug/puppet-deployment/README.md

     PUPPET_DEPLOYMENT_TYPE: environment_modules
     PUPPET_ENVIRONMENT: $CI_COMMIT_BRANCH
   trigger:
+    # Set this to the relative path of this repo in your GitLab.
     project: puppet/puppet-deployment
 ```

-Set `project` above to the relative path of this repo in your GitLab.

 ## Enabling for a Puppet Module